Degree Requirements - Master's

 See Fees & Holds.

 The Graduate Representative is an optional member of the graduate committee.
-The first time that this option can be exercised is at the time that the Program of Study & Committee form is submitted for approval.
 The criteria for selection of the Graduate Representative and their responsibilities are listed below.

-If the committee chair or a committee member or the student wishes to add a Graduate Representative after the approval of the Program of Study & Committee form, they may do so by submitting a completed Graduate Committee Revision form.
+If the committee chair or a committee member or the student wishes to add a Graduate Representative to the student's committee, they should contact The Graduate School for assistance.
 If the committee chair or committee member or student cannot agree on the choice of the Graduate Representative, one will be appointed by the Graduate School Dean.

 CRITERIA FOR SELECTION — Criteria for selecting a Graduate Representative are as follows:

 - A Graduate representative must be a tenured or tenure-track faculty member at MSU who is not a member of the student’s degree-granting department.

 - The student and the committee chair(s) are responsible for selecting and inviting the Graduate Representative to serve.
 The Graduate Representative must sign off on the student’s Program of Study & Committee form.

 - The Graduate School has the final approval on the eligibility of all Graduate Representatives.

 GRADUATE REPRESENTATIVE'S RESPONSIBILITY — The primary responsibility of the Graduate Representative is to ensure that examinations and defenses are conducted in a fair and satisfactory manner.
 The Graduate Representative is to attend all examinations and defenses with the exception of the written examination.
 The Graduate Representative, however, must be a participant in any reviews of the results of the written exam.
 At examinations and defenses the Graduate Representative has the same privileges to ask questions and offer comments that are accorded to any other committee member.